casmls/casmls.github.io/_posts/2017-03-02-VINandDNA.md

 -----------

 One point that arose in the discussion is the choice of the number of iterations $$K$$.
 While this was chosen to scale with the grid size for the grid world examples it is unclear if there is a general way to choose this parameter for novel tasks.
 Another interesting possible extension of the work that was discussed is the use of different operations instead of max pooling in the VI module.
-The use of softmax for instance would lead to the output of a single iteration being a distribution of values for different actions instead of a single $$V_n(s)$$.
+The use of softmax, for instance, would lead to the output of a single iteration being a distribution of values for different actions instead of a single $$V_n(s)$$.
 In order to prevent an exponential growth in the size of the network one could only consider the likeliest values as in beam search.

 Unsupervised Learning for Physical Interaction through Video Prediction
 =======================================================================